 - Alzheimer’s disease and other forms of dementia.

-Researchers also found that periodontal disease makes it difficult for people with diabetes to control their blood sugar levels, which can cause diabetic complications.
+Researchers also found that gum disease makes it difficult for people with diabetes to control their blood sugar levels, which can cause diabetic complications.
 In pregnant women, gingivitis bacteria can also increase the risk of delivering babies prematurely and the low birth weight of the baby.

-What Bacteria Cause Gingivitis – Conclusion
+What Bacteria Causes Gingivitis – Conclusion